-The best UVB source is the sun!
-An outside enclosure is a must for tortoises, even if they can only use it part time.
-For adult tortoises, build the pen as large as your space allows.
-The bigger the enclosure, the better.
-In addition to the necessary UVB exposure, outdoor "exercise" (walking, climbing, etc.) is immensely important to tortoises' well-being.
+The best UVB source for tortoises is the sun.
+Tortoises really ought to have an outside enclosure, even if they can only use it part time.
+In addition to the necessary UVB exposure, outdoor exercise, like walking and climbing, is immensely important for tortoises' well-being.
 Weather permitting, let your adult and subadult tortoises roam outdoors as much as possible and take young ones outside for shorter outings.

 If you live in a warm climate and your tortoise spends most of his days outside with free access to the sun, you won't need to use UVB bulbs if he's briefly housed indoors.
 Cost of UVB = $0.

 It's best to buy UL listed and prewired reptile lighting and heating products.
 Any DIY electrical wiring can be a fire hazard.
-Unless, you are an electrician and know what you are doing. :O)
+Unless you know what you are doing. :0)

 Always attach lighting and heating devices securely and according to the manufacturer's directions.
-Improperly installed tortoise enclosure fixtures that have become loose and fall off causing a fire.
+Improperly installed tortoise enclosure fixtures can become loose and fall off causing a fire.
 House and garage fires have started this way.

-Also, do check the minimum installation height for your specific UVB lamp and the recommended Ferguson UVB zone (see UV readings page) for your species.
+Also, do check the minimum installation height for your specific UVB lamp and the recommended Ferguson UVB zone (see UV meters page) for your species.

 Zoo Med reptile lamp stands work well with most dome type light fixtures.
 These stands have a little foot plate that goes under the enclosure to keep it in place.
 They are adjustable in height and depth and allow you to position lights exactly where you want them.
 They come in two sizes.
 I like the bigger stand, model LF-20, better because it has a larger foot that makes it more stable.

 Avoid attaching light fixtures by their clamps.
 Clamp fixtures can slide down to one side, or even fall off, and start a fire.
-Using a reptile lamp stand and a bulb fixture that has a metal hanging loop is a safer way to install lights.
-If you have to use clamps, try double securing them with welding ground clamps (pic).
-Welding clamps have a very strong grip, but other heavy duty steel spring clamps work as well.
+Using a reptile lamp stand (see above) and a light fixture that has a metal hanging loop is a safer way to install lights.
+If you absolutely have to use clamps, try double securing them with welding clamps.
+Welding clamps have a very strong grip, but other extra heavy duty steel spring clamps work as well.

 UVB and heat lamps can also be installed securely by suspending them from sturdy ceiling hooks or wall brackets.
 Light fixtures that have built-in hangers, for example, domes with metal loops on the top, are easiest to use.
 Lamps should not be hung by their cords.